-Let me give you the punch line up front: 70% of the treatments currently in human trials have been funded by JDRF.
-(And the number is 71% for the later phase trials) This is a strong impact; one that any non-profit should be proud of.
+Let me give you the punch line up front: 63% of the treatments currently in human trials have been funded by JDRF.
+(And the number is 81% for the later phase trials.)
+This is a strong impact; one that any non-profit should be proud of.
 This summary does not include Artificial Pancreas research or stem cell growth trials, because there are so many of those that it would be hard to include them all.
-For a recent summary of some (not not all) AP research, please read this blog posting: http://cureresearch4type1diabetes.blogspot.com/2014/07/ada-2014-type-1-diabetes-cure-research.html

-Below is a list of all the potential cures, grouped by phase of trial that they are currently in, and separated into potential cures that JDRF has funded, and potential cures that JDRF has never funded.
+Below is a list of all the potential cures, grouped by phase of trial that they are currently in, and separated into potential cures that JDRF has funded, and those that JDRF has never funded.

 (Established) One or more trials are open to people who have had type-1 diabetes for over a year.

 (Presymptomatics) One more more trials are open to people who have 2 or more autoantibodies, but have not yet started showing symptoms of type-1 diabetes.

 (Prevention) This treatment is aimed at preventing type-1 diabetes, not curing it.

 Starting last year, I divided Phase-II trials into two groups.
 Phase-II trials are "classic" phase-II trials; they are done after a successful Phase-I trial in type-1 diabetes.
 What I call Phase-II? trials are done with treatments which are known safe, so they don't need Phase-I trials, but have never been tested on type-1 diabetes before.
 These Phase-II? trials might be Phase-II from the point of view of safety, but they are Phase-I in terms of effectiveness, so I'm putting them in their own category.